loosolab/UROPA/docs_rst/custom.rst

 UROPA to GTF utility
 ====================
 The GTF file is a very common format used for annotation.
 UROPA accepts all GTF files downloaded from any online databases,
+such as UCSC, ensembl, or gencode.
+Of cours all existing custom GTF files can also be used.
-such as UCSC, ensembl, GENCODE.
-The Gencode v19 annotation GTF looks for example like shown in Table 1.
+The gencode v19 annotation GTF looks for example like shown in Table 1.

 +------+--------+------+-------+-------+---+-----+---+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | chr1 | HAVANA | gene | 11869 | 14412 | . | \+\ | . | gene_id "ENSG00000223972" ; transcript_id "ENSG00000223972.4";gene_type "pseudogene"; gene_status "KNOWN"; gene_name "DDX11L1";transcript_type "pseudogene";transcript_status "KNOWN";transcript_name "DDX11L1"; level 2; havana_gene "OTTHUMG00000000961.2"; |